 - Controlled access to money: Instead of kids carrying around cash and credit cards (possibly your credit cards), they have money in their phone.
 If they ever lose it or it gets stolen, hackers will have a hard time getting through with two-factor authentication.
-You can remove access at any time, limit where they send money to, and how they spend it.
+You can remove access at any time, limit where they send money, and how they spend it.

 - Teaches kids a little bit about money: Consider Apple Cash like your child’s virtual piggy bank.
-If they earn an allowance, you can keep it in Apple Cash and they can spend how they please.
+If they earn an allowance, you can keep it in Apple Cash and they can spend it how they please.
 They’ll learn that when the money's gone, it’s gone.
 While it’s not the same as physically spending money and having empty pockets, seeing an empty account is impactful, even for adults.

 - Only available in the U.S.: If you have relatives or family members who live abroad, they won’t be able to participate in Apple Cash Family.

 - Not every merchant accepts Apple Cash: While you can use Apple Cash for Apple-specific products and services (like the App Store and Apple Music, for example), you can also use it at millions of stores.
 With that said, not every store accepts Apple Pay.
 If you have stores you frequent and want to use Apple Cash, check to see if they accept it first and have a backup payment method just in case.

 While Apple Cash Family is a great option if you already have Apple devices, it might not be right for your family.
 There are plenty of mobile payment apps to try, including:

 These apps are good options for sending and receiving money, but they don’t have the capacity to monitor transactions and lock accounts.
 Samsung Pay also has a version of a Wallet for some of its devices but don’t offer a family plan like Apple Cash Family.

 - Apple Cash Family is great for Apple families where everyone already has iPhones, iPads, or Watches.